4/30/2025

 Peter Saleh

 Great.
-Lastly, Chef Middle East, can you guys provide an update there?
+And then just lastly, Chef Middle East, can you guys provide an update there?
 I believe last year at this time there was some weather, some flooding.
 Just curious how that business is performing.
+Thanks.

 speaker